oaswrap/spec/adapter/muxopenapi/README.md

 ## Documentation Features

 ### Built-in Endpoints
-When you create a httpopenapi router, the following endpoints are automatically available:
+When you create a muxopenapi router, the following endpoints are automatically available:

 - **`/docs`** — Interactive Swagger UI documentation
 - **`/docs/openapi.yaml`** — Raw OpenAPI specification in YAML format